ska-telescope/ska-sdp-global-sky-model/docs/src/developer/deployment.rst

     * - ``replicaCount``
       - ``1``
-      - The amount of replicas to use.
+      - The number of replicas to use.

     * - ``env.verbose``
       - ``false``